cierrajohnsoncarter/CreditCardFraudDetection-MachineLearning/README.md

 # CreditCardFraudDetection-MachineLearning

-This project uses several methods of anomoly detection and probability densities to build a credit card fraud detection system.
+This project uses several methods of anomaly detection and probability densities to build a credit card fraud detection system.